ducakar/TextureReplacer/README.md

 Change Log
 ----------

+* 2.5
+    - removed texture unloading, compression and mipmap generation as the use of DDS textures makes these functions unnecessary
 * 2.4.4
     - disabling spawning in IVA suits also disables "Toggle EVA Suit" in Kerbal's context menu